 - Platinum: up to £10,000

-Is trace and access included in home emergency cover?
+Is trace and access included in Home Emergency cover?

 No, trace and access is not included in Home Emergency or Home Emergency Extra cover.

-People often misunderstand the differences between trace and access and home emergency cover which can lead to rejected claims and serious damage.
+People often misunderstand the differences between trace and access and Home Emergency cover which can lead to rejected claims and serious damage.

 Here’s an example to explain the difference:

-If your toilet starts leaking and won’t stop, you should call the home emergency cover helpline who will arrange for a tradesman to temporarily stop the leak.
-That tradesman won’t find out where the leak is coming from and won’t repair any damage the leak caused.
+If your toilet starts leaking and won’t stop, you should call the Home Emergency cover helpline who will arrange for a tradesman to temporarily stop the leak.

 Trace and access covers the cost of finding the source of the leak and replacing any parts of the building (if the source of the leak isn’t obvious and accessible).
-This may be covered by your home insurance policy.
+This might be covered by your home insurance policy.

 Are underground pipes covered by home insurance?